brand new light colored tile roof

 Installing or replacing a new roof across the country will cost you an average of $8,000.
 But most homeowners spend between the range of $5,100 to $11,000.
 They can even pay as low as $1,200 and as high as $30,000.

-For tile roof replacements specifically, see our breakdown on tile roof replacement costs by state.
+For tile roof replacements specifically, see our breakdown on costs by state.

 How about the price of roofs in different states?

 The price of roof installations and replacements varies across states.
 In states like California, it may cost you an average of $15,000 to get a new roof.
-However, you can spend as low as $5,000 for a roof installation or replacement in Nevada and around $8,000 in Florida.
+However, you can spend as low as $5,000 for a roof installation or replacement in Nevada and around $10,000 approximately in Orlando, Florida.

 StateAverage Cost